Research Projects

 Laura Mendoza

-Laura is a junior from Miami, Florida majoring in psychology and minoring in Latin American studies.
+Laura is a senior from Miami, Florida majoring in psychology and minoring in Latin American studies.
 On campus, Laura is a POSSE scholar and the secretary of S.I.S.T.E.R.S.
 A fun fact about her is that she was born in Colombia!

 Sierra Joseph

-Sierra is a junior from Miami, Florida.
+Sierra is a senior from Miami, Florida.
 She is a psychology major with a French minor.
 On campus, she is a member of the Rugby team, S.I.S.T.E.R.S., and Kappa Delta, a Brooks Housing Advisor, and a POSSE scholar.
 A fun fact about Sierra is that she met Camila Cabello at her local Starbucks!

 Devin Benson

-Devin is a junior from Bradford, Pennsylvania double majoring in Neuroscience and Cognitive Science.
+Devin is a senior from Bradford, Pennsylvania double majoring in Neuroscience and Cognitive Science.
 He is a member of the Environmental Action Alliance and the EMS Club on campus and works at Lemon Street Market.
 A fun fact about him is that he loves to hike!

 Annaliese Heidelberger